dimonoff/docs/gitbook/concepts/pubsub-bridge.md

   - `device_id`, `registry_id` and `version` become headers
   - `data` becomes the message body

-  When a message is received on the selected PubSub topic, an HTTP request is made to the following URL: `POST {Connector Host}/{Link Route}` with the message content as the request body.
+    When a message is received on an outgoing link's PubSub topic, an HTTP request is made to the following URL: `POST {Connector Host}/{Link Route}` with the message content as the request body.
 </details>

 <details>